d-bl/GroundForge/docs/help/Whiting-Index.md

 Objective / disclaimer
 ----------------------

-The diagrams are not intended to illustrate the instructions given in the book, as far as accurate, that is just a side effect.
 The images are used to illustrate possibilities and limitations of the diagram generator.

-The diagram generator provides a starting point for innovation: make variations on grounds with different stitches or contrasting threads.
-The generator makes the holes as round as possible what doesn't reflect natural tension.
+The generator make holes as round as possible so the threads don't obey the physical laws of tension.
 Pins are so poorly supported that they are usually omitted.

-The images from this book provide _one_ interpretation for the given diagrams, This might give you an impression on how to read the given diagrams.
-Use your imagination with your choice of threads and pin positions.
+Having samples of _an_ interpretation in lace might help to develop an intuition on reading the diagrams.
+As unavoidable side effect this exercise provides diagrams for patterns in the book, as far as accurate.

-Creating the diagrams also sparked ideas to improve functionality of the diagram generator.
-About a third the patterns in the table are not expected to be supported.
+Creating the diagrams sparked ideas to extend functionality of the diagram generator but a third of the patterns in the table are not expected to be supported.

 Table
 -----